 Share this page:

-Sadly, the world is quickly reaching a point of no return for preventing the worst impacts of climate change.
+The climate crisis is the greatest environmental threat of our time.
+According to the Intergovernmental Panel on Climate Change (IPCC), continuing with business-as-usual will result in a 3-5°C average global temperature increase by 2100.
+To prevent the worst impacts from climate change on ecosystems and society, ‘’rapid, far-reaching and unprecedented changes in all aspects of society’’ are urgently needed.
+Sadly, the world is quickly reaching a point of no return.
 Continuing on the current course will make it difficult, if not impossible, to prevent the widespread and catastrophic impacts of climate change.
-The costs will be substantial: billions spent to deal with the destruction of extreme weather events, untold human suffering and the deaths of tens of millions from the impacts.
+The costs will be substantial: hundreds of billions spent to deal with the destruction of extreme weather events, untold human suffering and the deaths of at least tens of millions.

-Banks, like all companies, produce greenhouse gases (GHG) directly from their activities.
-Their most important contribution to GHG emission is indirect, through the financing of clients and projects that generate GHG emissions.
-Banks also continue to play a key role as major financiers of the coal and oil and gas industry, effectively delaying the much needed shift away from a fossil fuel-based to an efficient and renewables economy.
+Banks, like all companies, produce greenhouse gases (GHG) directly through their activities.
+However, their most important contribution to GHG emissions is indirect, through the financing of clients and projects that generate GHG emissions.
+Banks also continue to play a key role as major financiers of the coal, oil and gas industry, effectively delaying the much needed transition from a fossil fuel-based to an efficiency- and renewable energy-based economy.

-Banks explain that they increase their lending for renewable energy, that they ‘engage with clients on emissions reduction’, or that they change their light bulbs.
-Some have moved further and no longer finance coal mines, tar sands, or oil projects in the Arctic, but no large bank has yet committed to end its financing of the fossil fuel industry altogether.
+Sadly, each new bank-financed oil well, coal mine, coal power plant or gas terminal is incompatible with achieving the goals of the Paris Climate Agreement.
+The potential emissions from the coal, oil and gas operations that are already in production will already exhaust the carbon budget for 2 degrees Celsius, let alone the stricter target of 1,5 degrees.
+Banks may point out that they increase their lending for renewable energy, that they ‘engage with clients on emissions reduction’, or even that they change their light bulbs.
+Some have taken it a step further and no longer finance coal mines, tar sands, or oil and gas projects in the Arctic, but no large private sector bank has yet committed to end its financing of the fossil fuel industry altogether.